Why CBD is a Must if You Use THC and Weed

 Some people naturally have an endocannabinoid system that's not functioning at full speed.

-There are even genetic differences for CB1 activity and numbers.
+There are even genetic differences in CB1 activity and numbers.

 Our theory is that this is why some women are getting hit so hard by perimenopause (that story here).

 Some people immediately LOVE the feeling of THC.

 It could just be that they're self-medicating for reduced CB1 activity.